How to build your personal brand

 Technology is available to help you post when you’re busy.

-In addition, at the very least be present on social media; re-tweet, like and share posts that you find of interest, and more importantly engage with others with comments.
-Be clever with the time you have available – when you’re making a cuppa, queuing for a coffee, waiting for the train or going to the toilet (yes, I wrote that).
+In addition, at the very least be present on social media; like, engage and share posts that you find of interest, and more importantly engage with others with comments.
+Be clever with the time you have available – when you’re making a cuppa, queuing for a coffee or waiting for the train.

 3. Don’t underestimate the ‘burden’ of blogging